The £15 Billion Car Finance Scandal: Who Will Pay the Price?

 Back to Blog

-**Where No Win, No Fee is offered - You pay nothing unless your claim is successful.
-A fee between 18 - 36% applies on successful claims (fee dependant on level of redress secured), and a cancellation fee may apply outside the cooling-off period.
+Where No Win, No Fee* is offered - You pay nothing unless your claim is successful.
+A fee between 18% and 36% applies on successful claims (fee dependant on level of redress secured), and a cancellation fee may apply outside the cooling-off period.

 We may receive a fee for introducing you to a third party/panel solicitor, this does not affect any compensation you may receive.
 You can find our terms of use, privacy policy and our cookie policy here.